+In order to refine the VaR dynamics in our model, we include a predetermined variable $X_{i,t}$, so that we can explore the empirical merits of such an extended specification, already present in the GARCH and MEM literature \citep{Han+Kristensen:2015, Engle:Gallo:2006}.
+Such a variable may be the realized volatility of the asset or a market volatility index \citep[see the use of the VIX in ][among others]{Amendola:Candila:Gallo:2021}.
+The resulting eXtended Mixed--Frequency Quantile Regression model, labelled MF--QR--X, becomes:

-In either Eq. \eqref{eq:arch_midas} or \eqref{eq:larch_midas_x_1}, the first component (including the constant) depends only on the low--frequency term (changing at every $t$, according to the term $WS_{t-1}$, which could contain more than one $MV$), while the second comprises variables which change daily (i.e., every ${i,t}$, a high--frequency term in this context, which could be specified in any way the conditional volatility can be expressed).
+In either Eq. \eqref{eq:arch_midas} or \eqref{eq:larch_midas_x_1}, the first component (including the constant) depends only on the low--frequency term (changing at every $t$, according to the term $WS_{t-1}$), while the second comprises variables changing daily (i.e., every ${i,t}$) and include lagged returns and the high--frequency term.
 In such a representation, the two components enter additively, in the spirit of the component model of \cite{Engle:Lee:1999}: